lemonce/lemonce.net/source/docs/guide/index.md

 title: 'Getting Started'
 ---

 This guide helps you with step-by-step instructions on how to create a web test project with Lemonce editor.
-You will learn how to record a test scripts, create an assertion, run the test and view test reports.
+You will learn how to record a test script, create an assertion, run a test and view test reports.
 <br>

 ## [Create a test case](/docs/guide/case.html)
 ---
 **create test case in tool bar**

-You can create new test cases from the toolbar or use the shortcut key CTRL+N, in which case you need to create a path to save.
+You can create new test cases from the toolbar or use the shortcut key CTRL+N, and you need to create a path to save each test case.

 **create test case in work space**

-The work space is associated with local file system,in which any changes about the cases such as create,rename or remove will be synchronized [...]
+The work space is associated with local file system,in which any changes about the cases such as create,rename or remove, will be synchronized [...]
 <br>